 - Expensive brand names

-- House brands such as Pam’s and HomeBrand
+- House brands, or supermarket name brands, such as Pam’s, Budget and HomeBrand

 Now this very much depends on where you live.
 If you only have access to a 4 Square, then your shopping bill is going to be pretty horrendous.

 But if you’re lucky enough to have most of the main supermarkets competing for your hard-earned cash, then there’s clearly savings to be made.

 For most main centres, for an average shopping trolley, here’s how the big chains stack up (Source: Consumer NZ):